Richard Hourican |

 - Party Structure Notice explained

-- Basement conversion Party Wall guide
+- Party Wall Act misunderstandings

-- Free Party Wall Notice templates
+- Free Party Wall Notice template

 Frequently Asked Questions

-Need Party Wall advice in London?
+Need Party Wall Act advice in London?

 Hourican Associates can review your plans, confirm whether the Party Wall Act applies, serve the correct notices and manage the Award process where needed.
 We work across London for homeowners, developers, architects and adjoining owners.